prabin466/prabin466/README.md

 I write python, break things, and occasionally fix them

 - Obsessed with chess
-- Into Artificial Intelligence and Deployment/ MLOps
+- Into Applied AI and Deployment/ MLOps